LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 could they later reconstruct whether a target had been present based on surrounding context.
-Thus, the listener has no recourse by which to overcome the increased task demands, and consequently there should be no difference in effort, and no difference in the pupillary response.
+Thus, the listener has no recourse by which to overcome the increased task demands, and consequently there should be no difference in motivation, no difference in effort, and no difference in the pupillary response.
 In contrast, our behavioral “maintain/switch” manipulation did provide an opportunity for the listener to exert effort (in the form of a well-timed mid-trial attention switch) to achieve task success, and the difference in pupillary responses